sh92/TodayILearned/search_ir/elasticsearch.md

 		}
 	}
 	```
-	2. map your filed with it
+	2. Map your field with it
 	```{properties}
 	curl -XPUT 'HOST:PORT/PATH?pretty' -d '
 	{